Leadership

 VictoriaBarber2

-Victoria Barber is features editor at the Anchorage Daily News.
+Victoria Barber works with Alaska Press Club on development and sustainability.
+Her most recent journalism position was features editor at ADN.
 She’s lived and traveled around the state as an editor and reporter for several rural Alaska newspapers—including Dutch Harbor, The Arctic Sounder in Barrow/Kotzebue, The Tundra Drums in Bethel and the Seward Journal.
-In Anchorage, She was editor for the Anchorage Press from 2011-2012.
+In Anchorage, she was editor for the Anchorage Press from 2011-2012.
 Barber was a 2010 Logan Science Journalism fellow and a finalist for the international Knight Fellowship award at MIT.

 ALASKA PRESS CLUB BOARD